Praise God, you angels of his, who are mighty in strength, who fulfill his word, obeying the voice of his word. Psalm 103:20

 18 They track our steps,

-so that we can’t go in our streets.
+so that we cannot go in our streets.

 Our end is near.